thebuilder/gulp-project-template/README.md

 ##Spritesheets
 **gulp-svg-sprites** is used create a sprite sheet from .svg files, outputting both an .svg and .png spritesheet.
+To create a sprite sheet call the gulp task:

+    gulp sprites

 ###Including CSS
 A CSS file is generated with classes for all the sprites.
 You should include this in the app.less file: